WebEngineering-Univaq/WE_Lecture_Slides/english/XML_EN.book.md

 - The namespace "*ns4*" contains the *xsl:attr* attribute and the *xsl:f* element

-*Note that there are two elements d in the document, belonging to different namepsaces!*
+Note that there are two elements *d* in the document, belonging to different namepsaces.

 <!------------------- END SLIDE 024 it -------------------------->